runicscribe/worldbuilding-docs/dae-machina/culture/technology/index.md

 The Empire of the Rising Sun prints a paper currency with a special alchemical formulation and sealed with royal blood.
 This currency can be verified using enchanted spectacles and is only accepted inside the Empire.

+Outside the heartland of the empire a wide variety of less secure currencies are used, mostly various forms of coinage.

 ### Other

 Few fae societies have any form of economy.
-Those that do mostly use barter, although some Daal'fae caravans will keep a stock of Eoasian and Free cities currency.
+Those that do mostly use barter/favor economies, although some Daal'fae caravans will keep a stock of Eoasian and Free cities currency.
 Selkies sometime use pearls and discs of abalone as a simple currency, and the lizad Xhal'fae of Kita Lau share currencies with their Xhal neighbors
 Some Xhal'fae also trade in jewelry and ancient coinage found in ancient Aeldar ruins.

-Dragons don't really have a currency, instead operating mostly on favors.
+Dragons don't really have a currency, instead operating mostly on favors (though many do still hoard stocks of Ael currencies and other valuables).

 ## Science

-See also world/science, for how things actually work.
+See also [World: Science](../../world/science), for how things actually work.

 Eaos and Empire of the Rising Sun are most developed in physical and chemical sciences (although the Futhern Dhal have the best metallurgy, and the 'jinn are pretty knowledgeable in that respect as well).
 'jinn Principalities are actually quite far behind in this respect, given their infrastructure is almost entirely built on magic.
 Xencha Defiant have some of the best non-magical medical knowledge in the world, especiually pharmaceuticals.

-### Chemistty
+### Chemistry

 Chemical knowledge is in a roughly alchemical era.
 Base elements and most chemicals are known, but are not well-differentiated